KBakow97/Recruitment-Kacper-Bakowski/README.md

 When user add wrong data or option is looped back to menu with information what is wrong.

+Creating reservation checks if user have on his name to many reservations in this week and block him if he does.

+You cant use past dates, program will redirect you to the menu with information.

+The same resoult will be when you use for end_date date that is earlier than start_date.

 In OOP I've created only 2 metods because i thought it will be enought.
 I also split the functions into different files to make them easier to read and understand.

 I hope that the work I have done is satisfactory and I look forward to further contact.
+I will try to use the remaining time to create tests, but I hope that the lack of them does not rule out my candidacy.

 Kacper Bąkowski